By Mahima Walia, Chief of Staff, Awign

 At Awign, and to me, the true meaning of workplace diversity is creating an environment which is conducive to innovation, creativity and representation.
 We truly believe that if an organisation is a fully functioning and complex ecosystem in itself, humans are undoubtedly its backbone.
 The effort, time and dedication employees showcase at their workplace can define the success of the organization.
 And to keep the workforce happy and foster an environment favourable to both personal and organizational growth, several factors like company culture, working environment, employee engagement and diversity of workforce play a pivotal role.
 While most of these factors are largely understandable, how exactly does diversity at the workplace affect the organization and its growth?

 According to a survey, 67 percent of job seekers said a diverse workforce is important when considering job offers and 57 per cent of employees think their companies should be more diverse.
-Diversity in the workplace contributes to many facets: better perspectives, increased creativity, improved performance and, boosting the reputation of the company.
+Workplace diversity contributes to many facets: better perspectives, increased creativity, improved performance and, boosting the reputation of the company.
 It grants you a diverse and global perspective – a point of view that captures multiple nuances of the human experience and culture.

 These measures combined will ensure everyone has a voice, and every experience has an active role to play in the growth of our employees and the company.